scripting/wpIdentity/worknotes.md

+#### 5/17/24; 4:55:01 PM by DW

+Added a whenPublished property to the struct returned by addPost and updatePost.

 #### 5/13/24; 9:38:56 AM by DW

 Changed the name of the project from wordpressIdentity to wpIdentity, so it agrees with the name of the NPM package.